MichaIng/DietPi-Docs/docs/software/webserver_stack.md

 LLSP is a variation of the popular open source [LAMP web stack](#lamp-web-stack), providing **Lighttpd** instead of Apache2 web server and **SQLite** instead of MariaDB.

 **Lighttpd** is designed and optimized for high performance environments.
-It comes with a small memory footprint compared to other web-servers and it provides an effective management of the cpu-load.
+It comes with a small memory footprint compared to other web-servers and it provides an effective management of the CPU load.

 **SQLite** implements a small, fast, self-contained, high-reliability SQL database engine, being one the most used database engine in the world ([see reference](https://www.sqlite.org/mostdeployed.html)).